-A temporary outage is necessary as we make the conversion

-from overhead to underground electric lines in your area.
+A temporary cutage is necessary as we make the conversion from overhead to underground electric lines in your area.

-We will make every effort to minimize the duration and
+Your electric service will be shut off on (day) We will make every effort to minimize the duration and inconvenience to you.